petrasvestartas/compas_wood/README.md

 ## Search Methods
 ### Global
-- [x] Closest Object Query + OOB and ABB collision - :put_litter_in_its_place: show geometry with boxes by printing from fill of rtree
+- [x] Closest Object Query + OOB and ABB collision -
+- [ ] Visualize RTree - show geometry with boxes by printing from fill of rtree
 - [ ] no search by user given index (must have input in the beginning)

 ### Local